How to Prepare Documents

 Résumés, Letters, Bios, Statements

-The staff at the Music Entrepreneurship & Career Center present workshops for and regularly meet with students to help them prepare the materials they need in the professional world.
+The staff at the Music Entrepreneurship & Career Center help students prepare the materials they need in the professional world.
 The following resources outline ways to craft effective résumés, CVs, cover letters, bios, reference lists, statements, and more.

 Note: A résumé concisely lists your education, experience, awards, skills, professional memberships, and community service in 1 or 2 pages; a CV (Curriculm Vitae - "course of life") provides more extensive documentation and is commonly used by musicians applying for academic positions.